 Submit a Manuscript or Letter to EyeNet

-Each Pearls column reviews a medical or surgical entity or procedure.
-Many of the articles offer step-by-step overviews of etiology, diagnosis, treatment and follow-up.
+Each Pearls column offers a succinct review of a common medical or surgical entity or procedure.
+Many of the articles offer step-by-step overviews of etiology, diagnosis, treatment, and follow-up.

 To get started, you only need a few things:

-Before you start writing, contact either of the Pearls Submissions editors, Ingrid U. Scott, MD, MPH or Sharon Fekrat, MD to let them know your proposed topic.
-After you complete the manuscript, use the Pearls Checklist to ensure that all key requirements have been met and important details included.
+- After completion of the manuscript and before submitting to EyeNet, use the Pearls Checklist to ensure that all key requirements have been met and important details included.

 Your case report should introduce the patient (fictitious names only) and describe his or her personal story and baffling symptoms.
 The case can then move on to any of the following areas: early misdiagnoses, your observations, differential diagnosis, results of tests, the eventual definitive diagnosis, treatment and the patient's progress.
 You should also add a few short paragraphs about the the disease to add to readers knowledge base (pathophysiology, etiology, etc).

-Before you start writing, contact Chris McDonagh to inform him of your proposed topic and download the Morning Rounds Writers Guidelines.
+Before you start writing, contact Chris McDonagh to inform him of your proposed topic and download the Morning Rounds Writers Guidelines, and as you write, consult the Author Checklist.

 Write a Letter to the Editor